-To support common use cases like setting a Time to Live (TTL) for objects, archiving older versions of objects, or "downgrading" storage classes of objects to help manage costs, Cloud Storage offers the Object Lifecycle Management feature.
+To support common use cases like setting a Time to Live (TTL) for objects, retaining noncurrent versions of objects, or "downgrading" storage classes of objects to help manage costs, Cloud Storage offers the Object Lifecycle Management feature.
 This page describes the feature as well as the options available when using it.
 To learn how to enable Object Lifecycle Management, and for examples of lifecycle policies, see Managing Lifecycles.

 You can assign a lifecycle management configuration to a bucket.
 The configuration contains a set of rules which apply to current and future objects in the bucket.
 When an object meets the criteria of one of the rules, Cloud Storage automatically performs a specified action on the object.
 Here are some example use cases: